Resin Art Tools For BeginnersPosted on 11 Jun 08:14

 10. Mixing Container

 Measure and mix your resin in a plastic, graduated measuring jug: inaccurately measured resin and hardener will not cure so it's important to use a cup with well marked lines to avoid guesstimating.
 It doesn't matter if you measure the resin first or the hardener, as long as both parts are precisely equal amounts.
-Ensure the cup is large enough and high enough to accommodate the amount of resin you're mixing: if your container is too small, the resin can splash out as you stir.
 Choose a mixing cup made of plastic - when you're finished, place your cup upside down on a plastic lined surface, and let the resin pool.
 The next day, when the resin is cured, peel it off and you can use your cup again.

 If you only wish to apply ArtResin to a specific area of your piece, you can use a popsicle stick, a toothpick or an old paintbrush to place it where you want it.

 Use a plastic spreader with a flat edge to guide the resin: epoxy resin will naturally self-level after you pour it, but a flat plastic spreader distributes it evenly over your piece.
 ArtResin's spreader, available in our Accessory Kit, has three different jagged edges to allow you to control the volume of resin you're spreading.